AJNOURI/DockerVPC/readme.md

 > Is the information correct?
 [Y/n] ***Y***
 > root@vsftpd1:/#

-Enable sftpd:
+- Enable sftpd:
 > root@vsftpd1:/# /usr/sbin/vsftpd

-On the client container:
+- On the client container:
-(X.X.X.X being the IP of the server container)
+(ex: 172.17.0.48 is IP of the server container)
 > root@pc1:/# ***ftp -n 172.17.0.48***
 > Connected to 172.17.0.48.
 > 220 (vsFTPd 3.0.2)